Having payroll issues? Learn how to troubleshoot blocked payroll.

 Once a valid Maine work address has been added in Gusto for one or more employee(s), you can add your tax account information:

-Starting Jan 1, 2025, Maine employers must join the Paid Family and Medical Leave (PFML) program.
-Gusto will handle PFML by calculating and withholding employer contributions, and sending payments and filings to the state.
+As of Jan 1, 2025, Maine employers must join the Paid Family and Medical Leave (PFML) program.
+Gusto will handle PFML by calculating and withholding employer contributions, optional employee contributions, and sending payments and filings to the state.

 Contributions are based on Maine-employees who worked 20+ weeks between Oct 2023 and Sep 2024.